Tony-Kim09/TK-Network/README.md

 ## What I Created

 By using everything I learned from Oreily's "Learning PHP, MySQL, JavaScript with JQuery, CSS & HTML5" textbook, and with its guide, I created a simple social networking website.
-I will continue to upgrade the site and improve on what I learned and will learn in the future.

 ## What I added to the site